ScamSpot/scamspot.github.io/README.md

 3. Click the "Load unpacked" button.
 4. Select the extracted folder from Step 1.
    **Note:** Make sure to select the extracted folder, not the ZIP file.
-5. The Instagram Scam Scanner extension will be installed.
+5. The ScamSpot browser extension should be installed.

 ### Step 3: Log in to Instagram